cmotc/vaLAIR/LUA.md

 Terminology:
 ------------

-  * Map: Map represents the whole 2D surface which will be generated bit by bit during the map generation procedure.
-In the Vala code, it corresponds to a Floor.
-Maps consist of Rooms, which in turn contain "Entities" known as "Particles" and "Mobiles."

   * Floor: Floor is a synonym for Map as Map is used in this document.
 In the Vala code, a Map is always referred to as a Floor, and a stack of Maps is always referred to as a Tower.
 Each is basically a layer of syntactic sugar